Olksdrd/telegram-live-parser/README.md

 TG_KEYS_FILE=./configs/tg-keys.json
 LOG_CONFIG=./configs/log_config.json
 ```
+2. To run parsers locally (not in a container) run `export CONFIG_PATH=./env/config.env`.
-2. Setup a telegram account and subscribe it to the channels and chats you want to parse.
+3. Setup a telegram account and subscribe it to the channels and chats you want to parse.
-2. Get your telegram API keys (for that specific account) from https://my.telegram.org/ and put them into `./configs/tg-keys.json` file (move them to secrets too)
+4. Get your telegram API keys (for that specific account) from https://my.telegram.org/ and put them into `./configs/tg-keys.json` file (move them to secrets too)
 ```
 {
     "api_id": <id>,